 Having worked in the Civil Service for more than a decade before joining Browne Jacobson, Victoria is deeply committed to and a passionate advocate for the public sector.
-Her public sector clients benefit from Victoria’s unique insight into the sector’s priorities, ways of working and culture and her ability to provide pragmatic advice that reflects the particular challenges they face.
+Victoria’s clients benefit from her unique insight into the sector’s priorities, ways of working and culture and her ability to provide pragmatic advice that reflects the particular challenges they face.

 Victoria is a natural litigator, and her broad contentious practice includes judicial review, procurement challenges, public inquiries, and statutory appeals.
-She has acted for clients in the High Court, County Court, Technology and Construction Court and the Court of Appeal, and she has an appeal pending in the UK Supreme Court.
+She has acted for clients in the courts up to and including the Supreme Court.

 Working with the UK’s aviation regulator to assess the environmental implications of the airspace change masterplan – a single coordinated implementation plan for airspace changes in the UK to 2040.

-Acting for the London Borough of Croydon in the Court of Appeal in the joined cases of R (Elkundi) v Birmingham CC and R (Imam) v LB of Croydon on the nature of the main housing duty and the circumstances in which a court should grant mandatory relief.
+Acting for London Borough of Croydon in the Supreme Court in R (Imam) -v- LB of Croydon UKSC 45, a landmark housing appeal on the nature of the main housing duty and the circumstances in which a court should grant mandatory relief.